azharlabs/papert-code/docs/features/headless.md

 ### Combining with File Input

-Read from files and process with Qwen Code:
+Read from files and process with Papert Code:

 ```bash
 cat README.md | papert --prompt "Summarize this documentation"